nainajohari/naina-lamp/README.md

 # Naina puppet: LAMP #
+## Overview

-This module is to automate LAMP configuration
+This module is to automate LAMP configuration on ubuntu-14.04,12.04

+## Module Description
+A handy puppet module for managing LAMP configuration.
+Before you go ahead with this module, make sure that you have puppet master and agent installed on your host machines and agent contains a certificate signed by the puppet master.
+All you need to do is to get this module installed either from github or from puppetforge.

+Puppet version >=3.4.0 is recommended.

 ## Installation